FaisalRizky/laravel-vite/README.md

 npm or yarn

 # 📂 API Endpoints
 GET /api/employees: List all employees
-GET /api/employees/{id}: Get a specific employee by ID POST /api/employees: Create a new employee
+GET /api/employees/{id}: Get a specific employee by ID
+POST /api/employees: Create a new employee
-PUT /api/employees/{id}: Update an existing employee DELETE /api/employees/{id}: Delete an employee
+PUT /api/employees/{id}: Update an existing employee
-📈 GitHub Stats
+DELETE /api/employees/{id}: Delete an employee

 # 📜 License
 This project is open-source and available under the MIT License.